lubuntu-team/identity/README.md

 ## LOGO COLOURWAYS

-The wordmark is supplied as Pantone®and CMYK version for print, and RGB / HEX versions for web.
+The wordmark is supplied as Pantone® and CMYK version for print, and RGB / HEX versions for web.
 It can only be used on one of the given colours.

 Never change any of the colours in the logo.